Line defect correlators in fermionic CFTs: Correlators of bulk operators with a defect

 \subsection{Towards two-point functions of bulk fermions}

 We conclude this section by commenting on how to generalize the two-point function analysis when the external operators are fermions.
 This is an interesting problem as the $\veps$-expansion was originally designed to capture physics in three dimensions, however four-dimensional fermions are very different objects compared to three-dimensional fermions.
 In order to understand how fermionic correlators in $d=3$ are encoded in the $\veps$-expansion, we can start by calculating them in perturbation theory.
-We will not bring this calculation to completion in this section, as the diagrams involved are a lot more challenging than the ones we have studied so far.
+We do not bring this calculation to completion in this section, as the diagrams involved are a lot more challenging than the ones we have studied so far.
 Nevertheless we sketch out the computation, and in the conclusion we discuss in more detail possible future directions.
+Just as for the one-point function of the fermion bilinear, here we will also restrict ourselves to the GNY and NJLY models.

 The disconnected part of the correlator corresponds to the wavefunction renormalization of the bulk fermion, and the diagrams are the first and third ones shown in \ref{fig:2pt-bulk-fer-diags}.
-The Feynman diagrams contributing to the connected part of the fermionic two-point function $\vvev{\bar\psi^i(x_1) \psi^j(x_2)}$ up to $\Om(\veps)$ are given in figure~\ref{fig:2pt-bulk-fer-diags} (second and fourth diagrams).
+The Feynman diagrams contributing to the connected part of the fermionic two-point function $\vvev{\Psib (x_1) \Psi (x_2)}$ up to $\Om(\veps)$ are given in figure~\ref{fig:2pt-bulk-fer-diags} (second and fourth diagrams).